i0Ek3/go_tests/README.md

 - use `context` to manage long-running processes
 - don't use `context.Value` or you got fired, here's [why](https://faiface.github.io/post/context-should-go-away-go2/)
 - use `strings.Builder` to build a string with less memory copy
+- use `testing/quick` to test the code with random numbers quickly

 ## Content